custom-components/pyscript/docs/reference.rst

    sunrise = location.sunrise(datetime.datetime.today()).replace(tzinfo=None)
    sunset = location.sunset(datetime.datetime.today()).replace(tzinfo=None)
    print(f"today sunrise = {sunrise}, sunset = {sunset}")

+(Note that the ``sun.sun`` attributes already provide times for the next sunrise and sunset, so this example is a bit contrived.)

 Here's another method that uses the installed version of ``astral`` directly, rather than the HASS helper function.
 It's a bit more cryptic since it's a very old version of ``astral``, but you can